-Disclaimer: this article doesn’t constitute medical advice and is just the opinion of the writer(s)
+Disclaimer: This article doesn’t constitute medical advice and is just the opinion of the writer(s).
+We recommend that individuals speak with their doctor or dietitian about food safety.

 Many consumers believe that they can thaw food at room temperature if they’re in a rush, but this is never a safe option.
 According to the Food Safety and Inspection Service, thawing food at room temperature above 40° Fahrenheit (F) (4.44° C) allows bacteria to rapidly multiply.